-13 - Warrants
+Note 14 - Warrants

-At December 31, 2010 the Company had issued and outstanding fully vested warrants for the purchase of up to 1,526,182 shares of common stock at an exercise price of \$0.33 per share and for the purchase of up to 105,000 shares at an exercise price of \$1.79 per share.
-These warrants were held by two executive officers.
-During 2011, all of the warrants with an exercise price of \$0.33 per share were exercised, resulting in the issuance of 1,526,182 shares of common stock.
-During 2012, all of the warrants outstanding with an exercise price of \$1.79 per share were exercised, resulting in the issuance of 105,000 shares of common stock.
-No common stock warrants remained outstanding at December 31, 2012.
+At December 31, 2011 the Company had issued and outstanding fully vested warrants for the purchase of up to 105,000 shares at an exercise price of \$1.79 per share.
+During 2012, all of the warrants outstanding were exercised, resulting in the issuance of 105,000 shares of common stock.
+No common stock warrants remained outstanding at December 31, 2013 or 2012, respectively.

-14 - Redeemable Convertible Preferred Stock and Redeemable Common Stock
+Note 15 - Redeemable Convertible Preferred Stock and Redeemable Common Stock